nette/database/readme.md

 Queries
 --------

-The core functionality is provided by `Nette\Database\Context`.
-Database\Context allows you to easily query your database by calling `query` method:
+The core functionality is provided by `Nette\Database\Connection`.
+Connection allows you to easily query your database by calling `query` method:

 ```php
 $database = new Nette\Database\Context($connection);